ASBN - Adv. Practice Endorsement

 Do not submit prescriptive protocols to the ASBN unless requested.
 They must be reviewed and approved yearly by you and your collaborating physician.

 Examples and more information is located on the ASBN website under the Adv.
 Practice tab or by selecting the following link - Prescriptive Protocol Guidelines for APRNs

 Do not apply for a DEA certificate until you receive full APRN licensure and a Prescriptive Authority Certificate number.

-If you plan to prescribe Schedules III - V controlled substances, you must apply for a DEA certificate.
-Directions for applying for a DEA certificate are provided on our website under the Adv.
-Practice tab, DEA registration link.
+If you plan to prescribe Schedules II - V controlled substances, you must apply for a DEA certificate.
 Submit a copy of your DEA card to the ASBN once received.